 "McCallum didn't receive any art instruction until her family moved to Tampa, FL, where an art teacher traded lessons in exchange for her sitting as a model.
 After five years, the family returned to Sumter, where there was still no form of art education.
 McCallum wouldn't receive formal training again until she set off to attend the University of South Carolina in Columbia, SC.
-It was at USC where she first met her future husband and fellow artist, William continued above on next column to the right | Melton Halsey.
+It was at USC where she first met her future husband and fellow artist, William Melton Halsey.
 McCallum was at USC from 1932-36.
 The university's art department at that time didn't offer much of a challenge, but the experience of being with other like-minded artists was stimulating.
-McCallum and Halsey became inseparable, feeling that they were the only two students a match for each other artisti-
+McCallum and Halsey became inseparable, feeling that they were the only two students who were a match for each other artistically."